lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 * Microcontroller-class devices (e.g., called "M-Profile" in [ARM-ARCH]).
-  These often (but not always) include RAM and code storage on chip and would struggle to support more powerful general-purpose operating systems, e.g., they do not have an Memory Management Unit (MMU).
+  These often (but not always) include RAM and code storage on chip and would struggle to support more powerful general-purpose operating systems, e.g., they do not have a Memory Management Unit (MMU).
 They use most of their pins for interfaces to application hardware such as digital in/out (the latter often Pulse Width Modulation (PWM)-controllable), ADC/DACs (analog-to-digital and digital-to-analog converters), etc.